 Air Liquide regularly issues free shares to all of its shareholders.
 The latest free share attribution took place on October 9, 2019, on the basis of one free share for every 10 shares held.
 It was the 30th in the Group history.

 For all shareholders, free share attributions enable you to expand your portfolio over time.
 In addition to passing on approximately 50% of profits to shareholders by paying dividends, Air Liquide distributes a portion of its retained earnings (past undistributed net profits) to shareholders in the form of free shares.
 These are free shares attributed in proportion to the number of shares you already hold.

 Benefit from an additional 10% of free shares

-If you hold your registered shares for more than two full calendar years, the loyalty bonus gives you a 10% increase in the number of free shares you will receive (in accordance with Air Liquide's articles of association).
-For example, in the attribution in 2019, one free share will be given for every 10 shares held, each shareholder eligible for the loyalty bonus who owned 100 shares will receive 10 + 1 new shares.
+If you hold your registered shares for more than two full calendar years, the loyalty bonus gives you a 10% increase in the number of free shares you received (in accordance with Air Liquide's articles of association).
+For example, in the attribution in 2019, one free share was given for every 10 shares held, each shareholder eligible for the loyalty bonus who owned 100 shares received 10 + 1 new shares.

 Calculating fractional rights

 If the number of shares you hold is not a multiple of the attribution transaction, you will receive a cash payment for the portion of the free share that cannot be distributed.
 This is known as a “fractional right” and is paid directly to your bank account.

 An example based on the 2019 transaction multiple: I have 307 shares in my portfolio.
 I therefore receive 30 free shares (one free share for 10 shares owned) and 0.7 "ordinary" fractional rights.
 Of these 307 shares, 205 are eligible for the loyalty bonus.
 I therefore receive an additional two free shares (one free share for 100 shares owned) and 0.05 "loyalty" fractional rights from the loyalty bonus.
 Both kinds of fractional rights are not fungible.